juchi/gameboy.js/README.md

   See GameboyJS.Keyboard class for an example of implementation.
 You may also provide a `mapping` object that will be used if you choose the GameboyJS.Gamepad class.
   Default is `{class: GameboyJS.Keyboard, mapping: null}`
+* zoom: The zoom level as an integer.
+Default is 1
 * statusContainerId: The ID of the HTML element for status display.
 Default is 'status'
 * gameNameContainerId: The ID of the HTML element for game name display.
 Default is 'game-name'
 * errorContainerId: The ID of the HTML element for error display.
 Default is 'error'